ics-software-engineering/cci-playground/README-py.md

 ## 2. Create a PyCharm Project

-Set up a project that points to the py/ directory in your IDE ("File --> New Project").
+Set up a project that points to the py/ directory in your IDE (File --> New Project).
 Then open the IsUnique.py file.
 It should look like this in PyCharm:

 <img src="https://github.com/ics-software-engineering/cci-playground/raw/master/images/py-pycharm-isunique.py.png">